-Many Indigenous communities use this type of dense observation to know, build relationships with, and "story" the world.28 Such communities are today creating Indigenous science, Indigenous political economy, and Indigenous arts and humanities reflecting that Indigenous sciences are but one part of Indigenous knowledge systems.
-Ethnographic research with Indigenous-heritage Mexican and Guatemalan communities has led to the articulation of a useful framework - Learning by Observing and Pitching In (LOPI) - that acknowledges the central role of observation in learning.
+Many Indigenous communities use this type of dense observation to know, build relationships with, and "story" the world.27 Such communities are today creating indigenous science, indigenous political economy, and indigenous arts and humanities- all points of potential overlap and commensurability with the U.S. standard of liberal arts and sciences.
+Ethnographic research with Indigenous-heritage Mexican and Guatemalan communities has led to the articulation of a useful framework-Learning by Observing and Pitching In (LOPI)-that acknowledges the central role of observation in learning.
 LOPI, developed by Barbara Rogoff and colleagues, accounts for understudied dimensions of learning, including who is seen as constituting community, how communities are organized, forms of communication, and the kinds of motives or goals individuals and groups have.
-Indigenous models of education, such as those described by LOPI, are usually intergenerational and focus on contributing to community.
+Indigenous models of education such as the ones described by LOPI are usually intergenerational and focus on contributing to community.
 In contrast, Western formal education typically segregates by age and stresses utilitarian individualism.
 We have built on the LOPI framework to consider the role of land and more-than-human life in learning through observing.
-(We use the term "more-thanhuman" instead of nonhuman in a rhetorical effort to break away from human/ nonhuman binaries in reasoning, to challenge anthropocentric worldviews, and to draw attention to multiplicities of life.)
+(We use the term "more-thanhuman" instead of nonhuman in a rhetorical effort to break away from human/non-human binaries in reasoning, to challenge anthropocentric worldviews, and to draw attention to multiplicities of life.)
 We view the practice of observation as being central to both Indigenous and Western science, though they may be enacted in different ways or find points of agreement and overlap.

-Science educators tend to describe observation in unidirectional terms, saving that humans observe the world around us.
+Science educators tend to describe observation in unidirectional terms, saying that humans observe the world around us.
 Indigenous sciences are more likely to approach observation using a systems perspective, remaining aware that while we observe the world around us, our relatives are also observing us.
 Humans live as part of a watchful world.
 Land, animals, plants, and other beings have agency and influence the structure of human interactions, most notably the movement of our bodies in relation to others.

-For generations, Indigenous communities and intellectuals have described the roles of motion, mobility, migration, and land in learning.29 Here, learning is conceived as the work of collective knowledge production across generations in support of activities necessary for sustaining and promoting life.30 Building on scholarship in Native sciences and perceptions of the environment,31 we suggest that walking rela- Megan Bang, tionships with land are important to knowl- Ananda Marin edge-making processes, especially when it Medin comes to knowing the complex relations in ecosystems.
-Learning to "read" and "story" land - to make observations and develop explanations based on engaged observation - are critical ways of being in relationship with the natural world.32
+For generations, Indigenous communities and intellectuals have described the roles of motion, mobility, migration, and land in learning.28 Here, learning is conceived as the work of collective knowledge production across generations in support of activities necessary for sustaining and promoting life.29 Building on scholarship in Native sciences and perceptions of the environment,30 we suggest that walking relationships with land are important to knowledge-making processes, especially when it comes to knowing the complex relations in ecosystems.
+Learning to "read" and "story" land-to make observations and develop explanations based on engaged observation-are critical ways of being in relationship with the natural world.31

 In one study of this phenomenon, we invited caregivers and young children to go on walks in forest preserves while wearing cameras to capture their walks.
 After collecting the footage, we synchronized caregivers' and children's videos so that they were layered side by side.
 The individuals' subjective views paired with the side-by-side synchronized views allowed us to walk along with families and hear/see their stories.
 Through this multidimensional view, the structure of walks became apparent.
 Just as conversations have turns of talk, Marin noticed turns of walking, or "ambulatory sequences," which were observable in multiple families' walks.
-In these sequences, families noticed phenomena, asked questions, and storied their observations.33
+In these sequences, families noticed phenomena, asked questions, and storied their observations.32